-Financial analysts research stocks, bonds, companies, and industries to assist bankers, investors, and corporate finance officers with mergers, acquisitions, and stock/bond offerings, as well as corporate expansions and restructuring.
-They can capitalize on their finance major training as they dissect financial statements and other financial data.
+Financial analysts do market research on stocks, bonds, businesses, and industries in order to help bankers, investors, and corporate finance officers with mergers, acquisitions, stock/bond offerings, as well as corporate growth and restructuring.
+They can benefit from their training in finance as they analyze financial statements and other financial data.

 Financial analysts build financial models and conduct complex quantitative analyses.
 Financial analysts also produce reports detailing their findings and present their analyses to other members of the banking or finance team.